ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 ---
-title: Chapter 1.
-Regression and the Normal Distribution
+  title: "Chapter 1.
+Regression and the Normal Distribution"
-description: >-
+  description: "Regression analysis is a statistical method that is widely used in many fields of study, with actuarial science being no exception.
+This chapter introduces the role of the normal distribution in regression and the use of logarithmic transformations in specifying regression relationships."
-  Regression analysis is a statistical method that is widely used in many fields of study, with actuarial science being no exception.
-This chapter introduces the role of the normal distribution in regression and the use of logarithmic transformations in specifying regression relationships.
+  v2: true

 ---
 ## Fitting a normal distribution